davegomez/startup-vagrant/readme.md

 ###Recomendation

-Learn how to use Vagrant enviroment from the command line with the [project documentation](http://docs.vagrantup.com/v2/cli/index.html).
+Learn how to use the **Vagrant** enviroment from the command line with the [project documentation](http://docs.vagrantup.com/v2/cli/index.html).